Aliases for HTR4 Gene

 GeneCards Summary for HTR4 Gene

 HTR4 (5-Hydroxytryptamine (Serotonin) Receptor 4, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR4 include functional colonic disease and colonic disease.
+Diseases associated with HTR4 include parkinson disease 5 and phototoxic dermatitis.
 Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and trace-amine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot Summary for HTR4 Gene